-This user guide covers the information needed in order to configure and operate Viz Trio 2.10.
+This manual covers the information needed in order to configure and operate Viz Trio version 2.11.

 - Document Structure

 - Related Documents

 - Conventions

 1.1.1 Document Structure

 This user guide introduces and explains the different aspects of Viz Trio.
 Starting with an introduction to the user's guide and Viz Trio's latest and improved features in chapters 1 and 2.